Aryllen/synapseAnnotations/synapseAnnotations/schemas/README.md

 # Schemas

-An example schema for AMP-AD.
-It references the definitions in the `definitions/` folder.
-To check that the schema is valid JSON Schema using [ajv-cli](https://github.com/jessedc/ajv-cli):
+Example schemas for AMP-AD and NF.
+They reference the definitions in the `definitions/` folder.
+To check that the schemas are valid JSON Schema using [ajv-cli](https://github.com/jessedc/ajv-cli):

 ```
 ajv compile -s ampad_schema.json -r "definitions/*.json"
+ajv compile -s nf_schema.json -r "definitions/*.json"
 ```

 To validate sample data against the AMP-AD schema: